DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 # Integration with Angular

 :::tip
-You should be familiar with basic concepts and patterns of **Angular** before reading this documentation.
-To refresh your knowledge, please refer to the [**Angular documentation**](https://v17.angular.io/docs).
+Familiarize yourself with the basic concepts and patterns of **Angular** before reading this documentation.
+To refresh your knowledge, refer to the [**Angular documentation**](https://v17.angular.io/docs).
 :::

 DHTMLX To Do List is compatible with **Angular**.
-We prepared code examples on how to use DHTMLX To Do List with **Angular**.
-For more information, refer to the corresponding [**Example on GitHub**](https://github.com/DHTMLX/angular-todolist-demo).
+The code examples below show how to use DHTMLX To Do List with **Angular**.
+For a complete project, refer to the [**Example on GitHub**](https://github.com/DHTMLX/angular-todolist-demo).

-## Creating a project
+## Create a project

+This section walks through scaffolding a new Angular project and installing dependencies.

 :::info
-Before you start to create a new project, install [**Angular CLI**](https://v17.angular.io/cli) and [**Node.js**](https://nodejs.org/en/).
+Before you create a new project, install [**Angular CLI**](https://v17.angular.io/cli) and [**Node.js**](https://nodejs.org/en/).
 :::

-Create a new **my-angular-todo-app** project using Angular CLI.
-For this purpose, run the following command:
+Create a new *my-angular-todo-app* project with Angular CLI.
+Run the following command:

 ~~~json
 ng new my-angular-todo-app
 ~~~

 :::note
-If you want to follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating new Angular app!
+To follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating the new Angular app.
 :::

-The command above installs all the necessary tools, so you don't need to run any additional commands.
+The command installs all the necessary tools.
+No additional commands are required.

-### Installation of dependencies
+### Install dependencies

-Go to the new created app directory:
+Go to the newly created app directory:

 ~~~json
 cd my-angular-todo-app
 ~~~

-Install dependencies and start the dev server.
-For this, use the [**yarn**](https://yarnpkg.com/) package manager:
+Install dependencies and start the dev server with the [**yarn**](https://yarnpkg.com/) package manager:

 ~~~json
 yarn
 yarn start
 ~~~

-The app should run on a localhost (for instance `http://localhost:3000`).
+The app runs on a localhost address (for example, `http://localhost:3000`).

-## Creating To Do List
+## Create the To Do List

-Now you should get the DHTMLX To Do List source code.
-First of all, stop the app and proceed with installing the To Do List package.
+Get the DHTMLX To Do List source code.
+Stop the app and proceed with installing the To Do List package.

 ### Step 1.
-Package installation
+Install the package

-Download the [**trial To Do List package**](/how_to_start/#installing-to-do-list-via-npm-or-yarn) and follow steps mentioned in the README file.
-Note that trial To Do List is available 30 days only.
+Download the [**trial To Do List package**](/how_to_start/#installing-to-do-list-via-npm-or-yarn) and follow the steps in the README file.
+The trial version is available for 30 days only.

 ### Step 2.
-Component creation
+Create the component

-Now you need to create an Angular component, to add To Do List with Toolbar into the application.
-Create the **todo** folder in the **src/app/** directory, add a new file into it and name it **todo.component.ts**.
+Create an Angular component to add the To Do List with the Toolbar into the application.
+In the *src/app/* directory, add the *todo* folder and create the *todo.component.ts* file inside it.

 #### Import source files

-Open the **todo.component.ts** file and import To Do List source files.
-Note that:
+Open *todo.component.ts* and import the To Do List source files.
+Choose one of two import paths:

-- if you use PRO version and install the To Do List package from a local folder, the imported path looks like this:
+- PRO version installed from a local folder — import from `dhx-todolist-package`
+- trial version — import from `@dhx/trial-todolist`

+The following snippet imports from the PRO package:

 ~~~jsx title="todo.components.ts"
 import { ToDo, Toolbar } from 'dhx-todolist-package';
 ~~~

-- if you use the trial version of To Do List, specify the following path:
+The snippet below imports from the trial package:

 ~~~jsx title="todo.components.ts"
 import { ToDo, Toolbar } from '@dhx/trial-todolist';
 ~~~

-In this tutorial you can see how to configure the **trial** version of To Do List.
+This tutorial uses the **trial** version of the To Do List.

 #### Set containers and initialize the To Do List with Toolbar

-To display To Do List with Toolbar on the page, you need to set containers for To Do List and Toolbar, and initialize these components using the corresponding constructors:
+To display the To Do List with the Toolbar on the page, set containers for both components and initialize them with the constructors.
+The example below defines the template, references the containers, and initializes the components inside `ngOnInit()`:

 ~~~jsx {1,8-11,15-18,24-31} title="todo.component.ts"
 import { ToDo, Toolbar } from '@dhx/trial-todolist';